 x:\>mako -l::www Mako Server.
 Version 3.0 BAS lib 4402.
 Build date: Jul 2 2019 Copyright (c) Real Time Logic.
 Loading x:\\mako.conf.
 Trace file: mako.log Mounting mako.zip Server listening on IPv6 port 80 Server listening on IPv4 port 80 Loading certificate MakoServer SharkSSL server listening on IPv6 port 443 SharkSSL server listening on IPv4 port 443 Info: www/.preload not found Loading www as "root application" : ok Set ACME DNS TXT Record: Record name: _acme-challenge.device1.realtimelogic.tk Record data: UctRs7Sq51Y7_hSECQFBcBr_jCe5tjQXMqQPwWBP7Ro

-The above command line option instructs Mako Server to load the 'www' application where we have the index.lsp page we created using the echo command in figure 6.
+The above command line option instructs Mako Server to load the 'www' application where we have the index.lsp page.
 Notice from the above printouts that Mako Server loads our configuration file.
 After a few seconds, you should see the text "Set ACME DNS TXT Record".
 Navigate to freenom (or any other domain name registrar you are using) and set the TXT record for your domain as shown below:

 The default is to set the 'A' record so make sure to change the type to 'TXT' as shown above.

 The Mako Server's ACME engine is, at this point, paused and we must resume the operation by calling function acmedns.recordset() .
 However, after setting the TXT record, give the DNS server at least two minutes to replicate the data before continuing.
+You may have to wait 10 minutes if using freenome.
 This is a good time to take a coffee break.